Arcensoth/noita-challenge-buffet/README.md

 ### Detecting when the player interacts with gold

-In order to get Midas Curse to work, we must account for two distinct cases of the player interacting with gold:
+In order to get Bane of Midas to work, we must account for two distinct cases of the player interacting with gold:

 1. Picking up gold items
 2. Walking through gold dust